numba/numba/docs/source/cuda-reference/kernel.rst

    floating point arguments in round to nearest mode.
 Maps to the ``fma.rn.f16`` PTX instruction.

-   Returns the fp16 result of the fused multiply-add.
+   Returns the 16-bit floating point result of the fused multiply-add.

 .. function:: numba.cuda.fp16.hadd (a, b)